Stellacore/peridetic/README.md

 	* Linear tolerance of { 1./1024. }; // CORS file XYZ published to [mm]

-* All pairs of coordinates are required to pass this tolerance test (in both directions (lpaForXyz and xyzForLpa).
+* All pairs of coordinates are required to pass this tolerance test (in both directions, lpaForXyz and xyzForLpa).

 Overall, the Peridetic transforms are thought to be correct as described above.
 The open source transparency of the algorithm and implementation